Murthy Chaganti appointed as the new Chief Executive Officer of AirtelTigo

-Until his appointment, Mr Chaganti was the Murthy Chaganti Chief Operating Officer of the company and acted as the CEO from September 2019 until his appointment.
+Until his appointment, he was Chief Operating Officer of the company and acted as the CEO from September 2019.

 He played a key role in the successful integration process of Airtel Ghana and Millicom Ghana, operators of Tigo brand after the merger of the two telecommunications giants in Ghana.